Is Your B2B Brand Strategy on Target?

 4. Foster Loyalty

 All the hard work that went into getting your leads through the sales funnel and beyond the point of conversion shouldn’t be wasted.
 But, far too often, brands place their focus on finding and converting leads, forgetting to also retain them.
-When building your brand, you need to think about what makes your company worth being loyal to in the first place—and how you will actively foster that loyalty.
+When building your brand, which you should do by following a thoughtful brand development process, you need to think about what makes your company worth being loyal to in the first place—and how you will actively foster that loyalty.

 Capitalize on the potential of converted customers who can generate value through additional purchases and add additional reach by becoming brand advocates themselves.
 Those who experience and believe in the value of your brand will help add to your brand image by becoming extensions of your company.
 Through positive social mentions and word-of-mouth recommendations, your loyal customers can become some of your biggest marketing assets.
 And while B2B companies are still slow to onboard social media practices (which have their merits, especially LinkedIn), the use of case studies and testimonials are quite powerful in helping to spread the good word.